 Check out the links list below for the tutorial I found most helpful, though there a tons around.
-The only thing I would add is that for my kids - aged seven - normal sized chopsticks were just the right length.
-I didn't bother to get the longer chopsticks (used for cooking) that many of the instructions out there describe, so if you can't get hold of these, don't stress.
-In fact you don't even need chopsticks at all - a sturdy twig from the garden would also work and would give you lovely, unique textures and shapes to work with.
-You can add beads, string or even dried pasta to give extra length, shapes and texture to the wands if you want - they'll get covered in glue and paint so anything goes.
+The only thing I would add is that for my kids – aged seven – normal sized chopsticks were just the right length.
+I didn’t bother to get the longer chopsticks (used for cooking) that many of the instructions out there describe, so if you can’t get hold of these, don’t stress.
+In fact you don’t even need chopsticks at all – a sturdy twig from the garden would work even better and would give you lovely, unique textures and shapes to work with.
+You can add beads, string or even dried pasta to give extra length, shapes and texture to the wands if you want – they’ll get covered in glue and paint so anything goes.

 I had some artists acrylic paint in a couple of shades of brown, so I used these as base coats over the glue.
-When they were dry, I used a dry brush to add highlights - cream and then silver on one wand, and red then gold on the other.
-I only used a tiny bit of the metallic paints, which were just bog-standard kiddie paints we had in our art cupboard - this worked fine, so I also wouldn't go to any great expense to get special paint.
-I did use a gloss spray sealant/varnish from my stash, which is a little pricey.
-You don't have to do this step, just bear in mind that the paint will probably start to rub off eventually without it.
+When they were dry, I used a dry brush to add highlights – cream and then silver on one wand, and red then gold on the other.
+I only used a tiny bit of the metallic paints, which were just bog-standard kiddie paints we had in our art cupboard – this worked fine, so I also wouldn’t go to any great expense to get special paint.
+I did use a (affiliate link) gloss spray sealant/varnish from my stash, which is a little pricey.
+You don’t have to do this step, just bear in mind that the paint will probably start to rub off eventually without it.

 I didn’t make boxes (how much time do these people have?!), but found that the seven-year old boys were perfectly happy with their ‘Ollivanders’ tag.
 They did both get a kick out of the reverse side of the tag which told them the wood type, core material and length of their particular wand, so I recommend at least adding this detail.
 You can find information about different wand woods on the Pottermore site here, and on the Harry Potter Wiki site here, while different wand cores are described on Pottermore here, and the Harry Potter wiki pages here.